pwr-ai/ai-department-website/content/authors/ferdinan/_index.md

 ---
 # Display name
-title: "Artur Budniak"
+title: "Teddy Ferdinan"
+weight: 1008

 # Username (this should match the folder name and the name on publications)
 authors:
-- "budniak"
+- "ferdinan"

 # Is this the primary user of the site?
 superuser: false